Undergraduate minor: theatre arts

 Topics in stage management, arts production, and their professional practice.
 Requirements: admission to M.F.A. stage management program.

 THTR:5510 Production Management3 s.h.

 Organization and supervision of theatre productions; resources, procedures for successfully mounting a theatre production or season; personnel, equipment, facility and budget management, scheduling, communication.
 Requirements: stage management M.F.A. enrollment.

 THTR:5605 Career Preparation1-3 s.h.

 Business aspects of the actor's career; entrepreneurial tools for the professional world; topics include agents, managers, taxes, fees, résumés, head shots, unions, the similarities and differences between the three major markets (New York, Chicago, and Los Angeles), and the particular needs for television, film, and theatre.

-Collaborative experience with advanced artists from varied disciplines that culminates in a final performance; emphasis on sharing and investigating ideas, artistic intent, personal vision, and creating collaborative projects.
+Collaborative process with advanced dance artists and creative, design, and technical practitioners from varied disciplines that culminates in a devised performance for the general public; emphasis on sharing and investigating ideas, artistic intent, personal vision, and practical application.
 Same as DANC:5550, DPA:5550.